drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 Can you spot the paradox?

-Such workplaces essentially push programmers towards stirring-up the codebase.
+Such workplaces essentially push programmers toward stirring-up the codebase.
 It's usually the inexperienced programmers that take the bait and try to make their name appear on the source control history as much as possible, even if it means just moving chunks of code around.
 The more pointless changes they make, the more productive they are seen as.

 It's also the same people who will do whatever it takes to be the first ones to patch a production issue and collect more stars from the management, making a bigger mess in the process.
 What the management doesn't often realize is that those people's unrestrained stir-up is the root cause of many such issues.